Baba Yaga Music Home » Many-Colored-Land » Zill Elastic

 So, one goal out of two!

-Fast but Not Sloppy
+Fast but Not Sloppy with Hairbands

 Hair bands are not just for hair anymore!

-Working from the bottom of the zills, poke a loop of hairband up through each zill slot using the tapestry needle.
-Here is the view from the bottom after the two looped ends of a black hairband have been pulled through completely.
-View of zills from the bottom
+You now have two loops on the top side of the zills for your fingers.
+To the right is the view from the bottom after the two looped ends of a black hairband have been pulled through completely.

 Even out the two loops on top.
 Voila!
 Here is the view from the side after the two looped ends of a black hairband have been pulled through and evened up.
 View of zills from the side